iamYole/DIO-DevOps-Projects/Project 22 - Infrastructure as a Code using Terraform Part 3/README.md

 ![alt text](Images/Img_23.png)

 And that's how to use different environment with Terraform.
 This methods has their advantages and disadvantages, the choice of method to adapt depends on several factors.

+## Remember to destroy all resources from both environments after use.